How to Sell Private Label Cosmetics in 6 Steps

 - Hybrid order fulfillment: Businesses can also combine any of these order fulfillment approaches to handle online and offline sales.

 As your private label business grows, you’ll spend an increasing amount of time packing and shipping online orders.
-That’s why it’s a good idea to try outsourcing your fulfillment process so you can spend your time running your salon or online store.
+That’s why it’s a good idea to try outsourcing your fulfillment process so you can spend your time running your business or online store.

 5. Design Your Branding, Logo & Packaging

 To get your logo on your products, most suppliers ask you to upload your logo with your order.
 Suppliers provide logo specifications, including the number of colors allowed, size restrictions, and file types.
-If you don’t have the design skills to create your own logo, you can find budget-friendly freelance artists to design a great logo on Fiverr.
-If you don’t have a solid idea for your brand’s logo, head to Pinterest and search for private label cosmetics packaging to find loads of inspiration.

 6. Order Private Label Cosmetics

-After you’ve selected your private label cosmetics supplier, decided which items you want to carry in your line, and designed your branding, you’re ready to place your order.
+After you’ve selected your private label cosmetics supplier, decided which items you want to carry in your line, and designed your branding, you’re ready to place your first order.
 By this point, you likely have spoken with a customer service representative, so this step should be simple.
 Here are some things to note and double-check:

 - Private label cosmetics are generally paid for upfront, so expect to pay via credit card when you place your order.